MariSchn/ETH-Algorithms-Lab-2024/Week_11/World_Cup/README.md

 ```

 This has a time complexity of $O(N \times M \times C)$, which works for Test Sets 1-3 where $C$ is relatively small, but becomes too slow for Test Set 4 where $C$ can be up to $10^6$.

-### Limitations

-While this solution correctly handles the transportation costs and passes more test sets than the first solution, it doesn't scale to the largest test cases due to the inefficient contour line processing.
-The brute force approach becomes a bottleneck when the number of contour lines is very large.

 ### Code
 ```cpp